BavatharanyM/Krish-Fullstack-training/StaticBehavior/README.md

-# Report for order of th einialization of the static block ,non static block and construcor in java.
+# Report for order of the execution or inialization of the static block ,non static block and construcor in java.

 In this **StaticDemo01** class, there are
 1. static block